ksandstr/sneks/README.md

 Beats me, it's way under development.
-Check this section out again once virtual memory, I/O, filesystems, block device access, and so forth have been added.
-The Makefiles etc. are customizable but the source tree has inobvious dependencies to various bits from a mix of Devuan's \`jessie' and \`ascii' releases, so any actual use of the source tree may be challenging for the time being.
+Check this section out again once virtual memory, I/O, filesystems, block device access, and so forth have been added, so that the system is good for something besides running its own test suite.
+The Tupfiles etc. are customizable but the source tree has inobvious dependencies to various bits from a mix of Devuan's releases since \`jessie' so any actual use of the source tree may be challenging for the time being.

+There are some toplevel scripts that knowledgeable people can make use of.
+In particular `bootstrap.sh` will access the network to download submodule dependencies.

 ### What's your target audience? ###